Insurance in the United Kingdom: Early development and Lloyd's

 Insurance in what is now the United Kingdom has medieval roots, but the modern market developed alongside international trade from the seventeenth century.
 Marine insurance was written in London in the 1500s and became increasingly organised in the coffee houses of the City during the 1600s, as merchants and underwriters gathered to share shipping news and spread risk.
 The Great Fire of London in 1666 highlighted the need for protection against property damage.
 In the decades that followed, early fire insurance companies were founded in London, including the Fire Office and Sun Fire Office, and the practice of insuring buildings against fire spread to other towns and overseas markets.

 Lloyd's of London traces its origins to Edward Lloyd's coffee house, first recorded in 1688 as a meeting place for shipowners, merchants and underwriters.
 Over the eighteenth and nineteenth centuries Lloyd's developed into a formal subscription market, supported by the Lloyd's Acts and the creation of the Society of Lloyd's, and became an important centre for marine insurance and later for other specialist risks.
 By the 1700s and 1800s the United Kingdom had a range of fire, accident and life offices, often backed by private capital and using emerging actuarial techniques to price risk.
+The Methodist Church established its own insurance company in 1872.